GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 ## Using Heapster

-Heapster is a, fundamentally, a type system for extracting functional specifications from memory-safe imperative programs.
+Heapster is, fundamentally, a type system for extracting functional specifications from memory-safe imperative programs.
 The type system, defined inside SAW, uses separation types to reason about memory safety.
 Once a program is type-checked as memory-safe, it can be then